New Dad's Diaries: My One Week as a SAH Dad Was a Lot Harder Than I Thought

 Infants may seem helpless, but they have their own way of communicating effectively and getting things done!
 They love schedules, and get restless when we deviate a lot from it.

 They love to observe.
 My dude has a preference for red things, so I ended up being a Santa throughout the week!

 A woman who agrees to do everything in the house needs to renegotiate the contract!
-It takes an energy of a superhero to cook, clean and run the house.
+It takes the energy of a superhero to cook, clean and run the house.
 How mums get it done daily is beyond me.
 Sharing the chores on the other hand makes it fun.
-I feel more responsible after ordering the dinner only after a week!
+I feel more responsible after ordering dinner only after a week!

 Mums, Stay-at-home parenting is a big deal in itself.
-But you balance the household and the job with an ease of a Management Guru.
+But you balance the household and the job with the ease of a Management Guru.
 However, one thing That you often do, but I avoided doing was to feel guilty.

 I did not do a lot of things that a ‘good’ parent would have done.
 My son did not learn a few things over the week.
 But we had fun.
 I don’t think that makes me a bad parent.
 So mums, especially the working ones, you are balancing the world.
 Stop feeling guilty and take a bow!

 I related these experiences with a friend who is not a parent yet.
 He acted as if this was no big deal.
 Let me tell you, non-parents: it IS a huge deal.
 Not every stay-at-home parent does so because he/she cannot take up a job.
 It is a conscious decision in most of the cases.
 Parents who take part in the upbringing of their kids are doing so out of their own volition.
 So respect them as you would respect any other professional.